 It is important to note that if you live for a long time, you could end up paying in more than the sum your loved ones will get when you die.
 However, all providers should inform you of when your policy's break-even point will occur when you take out the policy.

 Another disadvantage of life insurance is that your family may have to arrange the funeral, unless your provider offers a Funeral Benefit Option.
-If Saga's Guaranteed Life Insurance customers chose the Funeral Benefit Option, their cash lump sum will go towards funeral costs.
 In the event of a claim, money will be paid directly to a Funeral Director who will arrange the funeral according to the customer's wish list.

 In addition, you need to check whether the plan covers the full cost, as once again, there could be exclusions.